 Your water pipes should run silently whether in use, or when you turn on your tap or not.
-When this is neither the case, and your water pipes begin to creak, squeak, vibrate or buck against frames used to hold it in place then it time to you check it out.
+When this is neither the case, and your water pipes begin to creak, squeak, vibrate or buck against the frames that are used to hold them in place, then it is time to check them out.

-With regards to pipes with no water running through them; the common cause of noises are due to the existence of objects or animals roaming through the pipes especially rodents.
+With regards to pipes with no water running through them; the common cause of noises is due to the existence of objects or animals roaming through the pipes, especially rodents.

-Loose pipes, rusted pipe joints and poorly tightened pipes do also make noises when moved by vibration.
-Hence, if by chance your pipes are old and long lasted; chances are the causes of the noises are from the above.
+Loose pipes, rusted pipe joints, and poorly tightened pipes do make noises as well when moved by vibration.
+Hence, if by chance your pipes are old and lasted long; chances are the causes of the noises are from the above.

 Some of these reasons are why you are constantly being nagged by irritating noises from your pipes.

-Let’s take a more intent look at some of these causes.
-What they are, how they got there and suitable solutions.
+Let’s take a more intent look at some of these causes, what they are, how they got there, and their suitable solutions.

 As long as your water drains properly and toilets flush without soiling the floor, it is all good right?
 We all love that.

 But when it is the other way round, skins will crawl.
 You hear strange noises, incessant taps, and even loud bangs that sound like explosions.